Azure/Avere/src/terraform/examples/network-rendering/README.md

 ### For TCO considerations, the here is the cost break down of ExpressRoute
 * consider [ExpressRoute Direct](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about), as this may save you the cost of ExpressRoute + connectivity partner.
 [ExpressRoute Direct](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about) is based on the concept of physical port pairs.
 ER Direct is available with port pairs at 10Gbps or 100Gbps.
 Over the ExpressRoute port pair is [possible to configure multiple ExpressRoute circuits at different bandwidths](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-erdirect-about).
 One of key features that ExpressRoute Direct provides is the Massive Data Ingestion through dedicated port pair with the Microsoft Enterprise Edge (MSEE) routers.
-* do not use or specify zones to save cross zonal network charges
+* avoid [zone redundant gateways](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-about-virtual-network-gateways#aggthroughput) to save cross zonal network charges.
+For example, choose "Ultra Performance SKU" over "ErGw3AZ".
 * avoid ExpressRoute unlimited SKUs, due to the bursty nature of rendering as it requires saturation of the pipe more than 70% of the time.

 ### Ensuring for highest performance: